alwaysbegrowing/arbor-contracts/docs/Bond.md

     <td>address </td>
     <td>receiver</td>
         <td>
-    The address that is transfered the sweep token    </td>
+    The address that is transferred the swept token.    </td>
       </tr>
 </table>